 Rachel Drummond, MEd

 The 200 exam questions cover many forensic-related disciplines and 20 pilot questions.
 Some questions are more general, while others are more specific to forensic disciplines.
 Test-takers have three hours to answer as many questions as possible, and the ABC offers a study guide to help prepare for the exam.

 Membership in professional organizations can help criminalists expand their professional networks to gain connections and access job opportunities.
-There are many collegiate, state, and national associations that can provide job information, additional certification opportunities, scholarships, and networking events and conferences:
+Many collegiate, state, and national associations can provide job information, additional certification opportunities, scholarships, and networking events and conferences:

+Rachel Drummond, MEd